-On this day in 1975, the University of Southern California (UCLA) Bruins basketball team wins its 10th NCAA championship title under coach John Wooden.
+On this day in 1975, the University of California at Los Angeles (UCLA) Bruins basketball team wins its 10th NCAA championship title under coach John Wooden.
 Following the game, in which UCLA defeated the University of Kentucky, Wooden, considered one of the greatest coaches in the history of college basketball, announced his retirement.
 In 27 seasons coaching the Bruins, he transformed UCLA into a basketball powerhouse and compiled a record of 620-147.

 Wooden was born in Hall, Indiana, on October 14, 1910, and raised on his family’s farm, which lacked electricity and indoor plumbing.
 When he was in his early teens, Wooden’s parents lost the farm due to difficult economic conditions and the family moved to Martinsville, Indiana.
 There, Wooden led his high school team to the state basketball championship in 1927.
 He went on to play for Purdue University, where, at 5 feet 10 inches tall, he was a three-time All American guard and helped the Boilermakers win the national championship in 1932, his senior year.
 After graduation, Wooden spent two years teaching English and coaching basketball at Dayton High School in Kentucky, followed by nine years as a teacher and coach at Indiana’s South Bend Central High School.
 His record for 11 seasons as a high school coach was 218-42.

 During World War II, Wooden was a lieutenant in the U.S. Navy, serving as a physical education trainer.
 After being discharged from the military in 1946, he coached basketball and baseball at Indiana State before he was hired in 1948 for the top basketball coaching job at UCLA.
 In the two decades prior to Wooden’s arrival, the Bruins had just three winning seasons.
 During Wooden’s first year at the helm, the team compiled a 22-7 record and finished first place in its division.